DouglasOrr/DouglasOrr.github.io/src/2020-09-training-objectives/3-sampled/article.md

 ## PyTorch implementation

 It's slightly fiddly to implement sampled softmax.
 To get the most out of it, we need to avoid computing scores for classes that aren't needed by the loss.
-(The loss only needs the predicted score for the target and a fixed number of negative samples.)
-This means that the exact implementation depends on the final layer of the model.
+Recall that loss only needs the predicted score for the target and a fixed number of negative samples.
+This means that the implementation depends on the final layer of the model.

-In this example, our model ends with a linear projection up to output classes (this is quite common.)
-So our model "core" returns a "predicted embedding" vector of size `embedding_size` (for each input in a batch).
+In this example, our model ends with a linear projection up to output classes, which is quite common.
+So our model's core returns a "predicted embedding" vector of size `embedding_size` for each input in a batch.
 We then use an "unembedding" projection of the predicted embedding up to size `num_classes` to get the score.
 I.e.

 \begin{equation\*}
 x_i = \sum_j P_{ij} e_j